 The original sign was 36-feet high and beckoned to those who passed on Phillips avenue, the busiest street in the city.
 There were 5,000 light bulbs in and on the building (I'm guessing the majority of those were in the sign), using enough current to run a city of 2,500.
 That's the kind of thing you bragged about in those days, though to be sure, a city of 2,500 didn't use near as much as it would today.
 Imagine the brilliance of this beautiful sign lit at night.
 The Fargo Theater (in Fargo, ND of all places) has a very similar sign and it exists in its original form today.

 The Fargo is a slightly younger sister to the State.
 It opened 13 days after the State and was also owned by Finkelstein and Ruben Theatrical Enterprises.
-Architects Buechner & Orth of Saint Paul designed both.
+Minneapolis architects Buechner & Orth of Saint Paul designed both.

 Here in 1936 the marquee has been improved upon.
 Compare with the 1926 version and you'll notice the lighted flourishes above the sides.
 That might add 50-100 more bulbs to the whole affair.
 There is more ad space below the marquee as well.
 A banner flies from the top part of the sign, too.
 This reveals some interesting things; By 1936 the movie business had gotten more competitive.
 Lots of cash was put into advertising.
 There were other theaters downtown to compete with and each of them used these methods to fill the seats.
 Movie theaters did well during the depression, but that didn't mean they didn't have to fight to bring in the traffic.

-Here's the mezzanine in 1936.
+Here's the mezzanine in 1936, the area just outside the balcony.
 Have you ever been to a movie that has an intermission?
 They used to have them much more frequently back in the day.
 I think they're due for a comeback.
 Imagine seeing Peter Jackson's King Kong in the theater and concentrating on the film rather than your bladder.
-During the intermission, you could go to the comfortable mezzanine and stretch your legs a bit.
+During the intermission, you could go to the comfortable mezzanine and stretch your legs a bit, maybe discuss the camerawork with another film buff.

 Here's the stage in 1936.
 To either side of the stage are the organ chambers, each chock full of the apparatus used to make the sound effects and music for the silent films of the 20s and 30s.
 Click on the image and you'll be able to see the Mighty Wurlitzer in front of the stage and to the left a little better.